 A Joker is allowed to be used in place of any cards when forming a set.
 However, the player has to ensure that he has a sequence without a Joker card to be eligible to use the Joker as stated above.
-You win a game when you call for a SHOW.
-If there are 13 cards which can be displayed in particular sets and are in accordance with the rules of the game,the player can then call for a SHOW.
+You can take a look at the best use of joker in online rummy card games.

-To SHOW, a player must have 14 cards of which he chooses to close one card before calling for a SHOW.
-After the SHOW, the player should combine the 13 cards into sets and put it before the rest of the playing group for validation.
+To place SHOW, a player must have 14 cards of which he/she chooses to close one card before calling for a SHOW.
+After the SHOW is called, the player should combine the 13 cards into valid sequences & sets and put it before the rest of the playing group for validation.

 SET1 and SET2 may be a sequence or a triplet, or four cards of equal value and different sets.
 SET1 may or may not contain a joker.

-What is "Rejoin" option?
+What is Rejoin option?

 A player can rejoin after he has been eliminated (reaching the maximum points limit) from a game.

-When can a player "Rejoin" in the table?
+When can a player Rejoin in the table?

 Dread getting disconnected at the middle of the game?
 Not anymore!
 Play even when you are offline!

-- We know that getting disconnected in the middle of a winning match is a horrible experience and you never want to have that.
+We know that getting disconnected in the middle of a winning match is a horrible experience and you never want to have that.

-- Classic Rummy brings you 'Auto Play' option!
+Classic Rummy brings you Auto Play option!
 Now, your game would keep on going even if your Internet is disconnected.

 The moment you go offline during a round of play, the Auto Play option would be activated for the remaining round of that play.
 That means, your game would get completed, even if you are not technically available to play it.

-- The "Auto Play" would pull a deck card and discard the same card, giving you an opportunity to join back in the game, the moment you are reconnected thus avoiding any unwanted counts.
+The Auto Play would pull a deck card and discard the same card, giving you an opportunity to join back in the game, the moment you are reconnected thus avoiding any unwanted counts.

 Also, if a Show is placed during Auto Play by any of your fellow players, you will get full count.
 If you remain disconnected even after the Show is placed and next round has started, you'll be automatically dropped, unless comes a deal show, happening which you will get full count on hand.